-- If you rotate your device while viewing a show, the layout will automatically change to the last layout used in that orientation.
+- Layouts are specific to a screen size and orientation.
+If you rotate your device or change the window size (on a split-screen-capable tablet) while viewing a show, the layout will automatically change to the last layout used in that window size and orientation.

-- If you need to edit a song from the show view, you can tap the Edit button that appears in the bottom left corner of your screen.
+- To quickly edit a song from the show view, you can tap the song edit button that appears in the bottom toolbar.

-- If you need to add a new song to your show during a performance, such as when you receive an audience request, you can tap the Quick Add button and select a song from the popup list.
+- To quickly add a new song to your show during a performance, such as when you receive an audience request, you can tap the Quick Add button and select a song from the popup list.
 The song will appear in your show after the previously selected song.
 It will be added permanently to your set list if Settings > General Settings > Save Quick Added Songs is turned on.

-- While viewing a show, your device will not auto-lock (go to sleep).
+- While viewing a show or smart list, your device will not auto-lock (go to sleep).
 Please be sure your battery is charged before starting your gig!

-Here are some app features that are only available when viewing shows:
+Here are some app features that are only available when viewing shows and smart lists: